Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 Figure 1Basic Haar-like features \[1\]

-On the Figure 1 we can see what features are used to distinguish between light and dark spots on a picture.
-Although this can be misleading, what we really want to see if we want to understand is to see the image in a way shown in Figure 2.
+On the Figure 1 is can be seen what features are used to distinguish between light and dark spots on a picture.
+Although this can be misleading, what should be really be seen if understanding of the problem is a priority, is to see the image in a way shown in Figure 2.

 ![https://4.bp.blogspot.com/-bnLjamBCFxo/W8VhoCS2ryI/AAAAAAAAByA/raSrnduCbwog3mHq0cYslpZMoQyhTVkqACLcBGAs/s1600/Screenshot%2Bfrom%2B2018-10-16%2B09-27-00.png](media/image3.png){width="2.1145833333333335in"
 height="2.8229166666666665in"}

 Figure 2Haar-like feature on face \[5\]

-So, the colors itself are not important, but the pixel values within.
-For example, if we want to find a face, we can safely assume, that forehead pixels will be on average brighter than pixels that are within eyes region, due to the shadow dropping from the eyebrows.
-The same goes mostly for things like nose, where we can assume either vertical line, that is bright and has darker surroundings due to the shadows.
-But this is also something that we need to be careful with, due to the changing light conditions.
-We can compensate for that looking for w line that has a darker region only on one side.
+The colors itself are not important, but the pixel values within.
+For example, if face is to be found, it can be safely assumed, that forehead pixels will be on average brighter than pixels that are within eyes region, due to the shadow dropping from the eyebrows.
+The same goes mostly for things like nose, where either vertical line, that is bright and has darker surroundings due to the shadows.
+But this is also something that needs to be taken with care, due to the changing light conditions.
+Compensation can be done, by looking for white line that has a darker region only on one side.

 There were taken many approaches to improve initial Viola and Jones,